ska-sa/kutleng_skarab2_bsp_firmware/README.md

 #You need to launch vivado when you are on the ${kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu118/} folder

+#This will create a vivado project on a folder ${kutleng_skarab2_bsp_firmware/casperbsp/projects/project_flow/vcu118project/vcu118project.xpr}

+cd kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu1525

+vivado

+#on vivado prompt source the project file for the vcu1525

+#on my machine it is as follows

+source /home/hectorh/Documents/projects/sarao/skarab2/kutlengrepo/kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu1525/ethmacvcu1525.tcl

+#Yours maybe source ethmacvcu1525.tcl

+#You need to launch vivado when you are on the ${kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu1525/} folder

 #This will create a vivado project on a folder ${kutleng_skarab2_bsp_firmware/casperbsp/projects/project_flow/vcu1525project/vcu1525project.xpr}